PyChina/weekly/content/Issue/issue-395.md

 - [Python IDLE 入门](https://pycoders.com/link/2934/web)
     + REAL PYTHON

 See how to use the development environment included with your Python installation.
 Python IDLE is a small program that packs a big punch!
-You’ll learn how to use Python IDLE to interact with Python directly, work with Python files, and improve your development workflow.
+You'll learn how to use Python IDLE to interact with Python directly, work with Python files, and improve your development workflow.

 (`是也乎:`